saltstack/salt-bootstrap/README.rst

 ********************************************

 This script provides best-effort support for current, non-LTS Ubuntu releases.
-If package repositories are not provided on the `SaltProject's Ubuntu repository`_ for the non-LTS release, the bootstrap script will attempt to install the packages for the most closely related LTS Ubuntu release instead.
+If package repositories are not provided on the `Salt Project's Ubuntu repository`_ for the non-LTS release, the bootstrap script will attempt to install the packages for the most closely related LTS Ubuntu release instead.

-For example, when installing Salt on Ubuntu 21.10, the bootstrap script will setup the repository for Ubuntu 20.04 from the `SaltProject's Ubuntu repository`_ and install the 20.04 packages.
+For example, when installing Salt on Ubuntu 21.10, the bootstrap script will setup the repository for Ubuntu 20.04 from the `Salt Project's Ubuntu repository`_ and install the 20.04 packages.

 Non-LTS Ubuntu releases are not supported once the release reaches End-of-Life as defined by `Ubuntu's release schedule`_.